-Discussion in 'I Need Some Empathy and Compassion (New Forum)' started by Rockclimbinggirl, Oct 16, 2016.
+Discussion in 'I Need Empathy and Compassion (No advice wanted)' started by Rockclimbinggirl, Oct 16, 2016.

 Feeling so ashamed about abuse.
 Just want to die.